probcomp/metaprob/doc/interaction.md

 # Interacting with metaprob-clojure

-There are many ways to do development and other activities in Clojure.
+There are many ways to work with Metaprob; they are the same as the many ways one works with Clojure.

+ * From a read-eval-print loop (REPL)
+ * From the shell
+ * From tests
+ * Using files

 ## Using the Clojure REPL

 The REPL can be started from the shell, or from emacs.
-With emacs you get many desirable tools such as automatic indentation, but the setup is more complex and the learning curve is steep if you haven't used emacs before.
+With emacs you get many desirable tools such as automatic indentation and namespace system integration, but the setup is more complex and the learning curve is steep if you haven't used emacs before.

 ### Using Clojure under the shell